fernandokokocha/new_catan/README.md

 ## Setup

-* `bundle install`
+1. `bundle install`
+2. `overcommit --install` - to install git hooks from .overcommit.yml

+## How to test

+1. Aim for black-box approach.
+Arrange, act and assert only via main entity - `Game`
+2. Prefer real interactors in tests.
+In special cases (complicated setup, unnecessary overhead), use synthetic (test) interactors.
+3. The aim is 100% coverage in mutation tests.
+However, this applies to non-trivial units like interactors.

 ## Mutant

 Overcommit can't trigger mutant.
-Please don't commit any code that doesn't pass mutation tests.

 To run:

 `bundle exec mutant --use rspec 'SetupGame'`